rust-lang/rustc-hash/README.md

 [![crates.io](https://img.shields.io/crates/v/rustc-hash.svg)](https://crates.io/crates/rustc-hash)
 [![Documentation](https://docs.rs/rustc-hash/badge.svg)](https://docs.rs/rustc-hash)

-A speedy, non-cryptographic hashing algorithm used by `rustc` and Firefox.
+A speedy, non-cryptographic hashing algorithm used by `rustc`.
 The [hash map in `std`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) uses SipHash by default, which provides resistance against DOS attacks.
-These attacks aren't as much of a concern in the compiler so we prefer to use the quicker, non-cryptographic Fx algorithm.
+These attacks aren't as much of a concern in the compiler so we prefer to use a quicker, non-cryptographic hash algorithm.

-The Fx algorithm is a unique one used by Firefox.
-It is fast because it can hash eight bytes at a time.
+The original hash algorithm provided by this crate was one taken from Firefox, hence the hasher it provides is called FxHasher.
+This name is kept for backwards compatibility, but the underlying hash has since been replaced.
+The current design for the hasher is a polynomial hash finished with a single bit rotation, together with a wyhash-inspired compression function for strings/slices, both designed by Orson Peters.

-Within `rustc`, it consistently outperforms every other tested algorithm (such as FNV).
+Within `rustc`, it consistently outperforms every other tested algorithm or variation, despite its simplicity.
+Spending more CPU cycles on a higher quality hash does not reduce hash collisions enough to be worth the cost on real-world benchmarks.
-The collision rate is similar or slightly worse than other low-quality hash functions.

 ## Usage